Kanaiyalal Maneklal Munshi: Indian independence movement

-Due to influence of Aurobindo, Munshi leaned towards revolutionary group and get himself involved into the process of bomb-making.
-But after settling in the Mumbai, he joined Indian Home Rule movement and became secretary in 1915.
-In 1917, he became secretary of Bombay presidency association.
-In 1920, he attended annual congress session at Ahmedabad and was influenced by its president Surendranath Banerjee.
+Due to influence of Sri Aurobindo, Munshi leaned towards a revolutionary group and got himself involved into the process of bomb-making.
+But after settling in the Mumbai, he joined the Indian Home Rule movement and became secretary in 1915.
+In 1917, he became the secretary of the Bombay presidency association.
+In 1920, he attended the annual congress session at Ahmedabad and was influenced by its president Surendranath Banerjee.

 In 1927, he was elected to the Bombay legislative assembly but after Bardoli satyagraha, he resigned under the influence of Mahatma Gandhi.
 He participated in the civil disobedience movement in 1930 and was arrested for six months initially.
 After taking part in the second part of same movement, he was arrested again and spent two years in the jail in 1932.
 In 1934, he became secretary of Congress parliamentary board.

 Munshi was elected again in the 1937 Bombay presidency election and became Home Minister of the Bombay Presidency.
 During his tenure of home minister, he suppressed the communal riots in Bombay.
 Munshi was again arrested after he took part in Individual satyagraha in 1940.

 As the demand for Pakistan gathered momentum, he gave up non-violence and supported the idea of a civil war to compel the Muslims to give up their demand.
 He believed that the future of Hindus and Muslims lay in unity in an "Akhand Hindustan".
 He left Congress in 1941 due to dissents with Congress, but was invited back in 1946 by Mahatma Gandhi.